tony-waters/tony-waters.github.io/_posts/2026-03-19-fundamental-decisions-when-creating-jpa-one-to-one-relationships.md

 Variants xxx are examples of the foreign key living in the Parent.
 Variants xxx show the foreign key living in the Child.

-Note that locating the foreign key in the Child is arguably a more natural fit as the Child depends on the Parent.
+Note that from a Database perspective locating the foreign key in the Child is arguably a more natural fit as the Child depends on the Parent.
 Though this is by no means a requirement.
+And arguably less so for a one-to-one relationship.

 ### Whether the `Child` shares the `Parent` primary key